ddlsmurf/mimosa-sprite/README.md

 This is a module that will generate [CSS sprites](http://css-tricks.com/css-sprites/) and corresponding stylesheets for your Mimosa project.

+For an example Mimosa app that uses this module, checkout the [MimosaSpriteExample](https://github.com/dbashford/MimosaSpriteExample) project.

 For more information regarding Mimosa, see http://mimosa.io.

 ## Usage